Weighted Context-Free-Language Ordered Binary Decision Diagrams: Appendices

 One property of WDTs that is different for proto-WDTs is the number of equivalence classes of their leaves.
 Suppose that WDT $T$ has $2^{2^n}$ leaves. $T$ has at most two kinds of leaves, $\bar{0}$ and $\bar{1}$, and thus just one or two equivalence classes of leaves.
 In contrast, suppose that $T'$ is a proto-WDT of $T$ of height $2^k$ and $2^{2^k}$ leaves. $T'$ can have between $1$ and $2^{2^k}$ equivalence classes of leaves.

+For convenience, in the discussion below, when we refer to a proto-WCFLOBDD $w$, we mean a proto-WCFLOBDD proper, together with a value tuple $v$ where $|v|$ is equal to the number of exit vertices of the head-grouping of $w$.

-The following recursive procedure describes how to convert a proto-WDT $T'$ of height $2^k$ and $2^{2^k}$ leaves into a level-$k$ WCFLOBDD whose value tuple consists of an enumeration of the leaf equivalence classes $e'$ of $T'$.
-The enumeration of the $|e'|$ equivalence-class representatives respects the relative ordering of their first occurrences in a left-to-right sweep over the leaves of $T'$. \begin{enumerate} \item Base case (when $k = 0$): There are two cases, depending on whether the height-$1$ proto-WDT has one leaf equivalence class, $[v]$, or two, $[v_1, v_2]$.
-In the first case, create a \texttt{DontCareGrouping} (a level-$0$ proto-WCFLOBDD), and then attach $[v]$ as the value tuple.
+The following recursive procedure describes how to convert a proto-WDT $T'$ of height $2^k$ and $2^{2^k}$ leaves into a level-$k$ \protoWCFLOBDD whose value tuple consists of an enumeration of the leaf equivalence classes $e'$ of $T'$.
+The enumeration of the $|e'|$ equivalence-class representatives respects the relative ordering of their first occurrences in a left-to-right sweep over the leaves of $T'$. \begin{enumerate} \item Base case (when $k = 0$): There are two cases, depending on whether the height-$1$ proto-WDT has one leaf equivalence class, $\{ v \}$, or two, $\{ v_1 \}$ and $\{ v_2 \}$.
+In the first case, create a \texttt{DontCareGrouping} (a level-$0$ proto-WCFLOBDD), and attach $[v]$ as the value tuple.
 In the second case, create a \texttt{ForkGrouping} (a level-$0$ proto-WCFLOBDD), and then attach $[v_1, v_2]$ as the value tuple.
-In both cases, the left-edge and right-edge weights of the level-$0$ grouping are copied from the weights of the left and right edges of the proto-WDT node. \item For each of the $2^{2^{k-1}}$ proto-WDTs of height $2^{k-1}$ in the lower half of $T'$, construct---via a recursive application of the construction---$2^{2^{k-1}}$ level-$(k{-}1)$ WCFLOBDDs.
+In both cases, the left-edge and right-edge weights of the level-$0$ grouping are copied from the weights of the left and right edges of the proto-WDT node. \item For each of the $2^{2^{k-1}}$ proto-WDTs of height $2^{k-1}$ in the lower half of $T'$, construct---via a recursive application of the construction---$2^{2^{k-1}}$ level-$(k{-}1)$ {\protoWCFLOBDD}s.
 The leaf values of the height-$2^{k-1}$ proto-WDTs are carried over from the leaf values of $T'$.

-These WCFLOBDDs are then partitioned into some number $e^{\#} \geq 1$ of equivalence classes of equal WCFLOBDDs.
+These {\protoWCFLOBDD}s are then partitioned into some number $e^{\#} \geq 1$ of equivalence classes of equal {\protoWCFLOBDD}s.
 A representative of each class is retained, and the others discarded.
 Each of the $2^{2^{k-1}}$ ``leaves'' of the upper half of proto-WDT $T'$ is labeled with the appropriate equivalence-class representative (for the subtree of the lower half of $T'$ that begins there).
-These WCFLOBDD-valued leaves serve as the leaf values of the upper half of proto-WDT $T'$ when the construction process is applied recursively to the upper half in step~\ref{Construct:Recursive2}.
+These \protoWCFLOBDD-valued leaves serve as the leaf values of the upper half of proto-WDT $T'$ when the construction process is applied recursively to the upper half in step~\ref{Construct:Recursive2}.